|

 Tim Gaze and he gave us a licence for a CD reissue.
 On your enquiry

 we contacted Tim Gaze and he confirmed to us he’s OK".
+How much money is Tim Gaze ripping us off for,

 along with Nigel Macara, Peter Baron and Lindsay Bjerre.
 Lindsay